Bama Theatre: Renovations

 The theatre was converted to a performing arts center in 1976 and has been completely renovated for live theatrical/concert use.
-With the arrival of theater manager David Allgood in 2003, the Bama has become a sought-after venue for touring artists.
+With the arrival of theater manager David Allgood in 2003, the Bama became a sought-after venue for touring artists; but that has waned after he retired circa 2019.
 The movie fare at The Bama was also revamped, creating the Bama Art House Film Series, featuring independent, foreign, and documentary movies.
 Past screenings have included Boyhood, Moonrise Kingdom, Turn Me On, Dammit, Room, and the world premier of John Sayles's Honeydripper, which was filmed in Alabama.
 Sayles attended the one-night screening, which drew an audience of nearly 900 people.
-The Bama continues to be the premier performing arts venue in Tuscaloosa, boasting over 300 nights per year of concerts, movies, dance, and live theater.
+In the 2020s, the Bama hosts a mixture of entertainment—concerts, movies, dance performances, and live theater.

 The central panel of the theatre marquee was replaced with an LED screen in March 2017.
+A major renovation in 2022 replaced all the seats and carpeting and upgraded the facility.

 Performance groups

 The Bama Theatre is home to several performance groups from Tuscaloosa and the surrounding area.
-The Tuscaloosa Children's Theatre and Tuscaloosa Community Dancers perform at the theater 2-3 times a year each and entertain packed houses with every show.
-The ACT ("Actors' Charitable Theatre") performs 3-4 shows annually.
+The Tuscaloosa Children's Theatre and Tuscaloosa Community Dancers perform at the theater 2-3 times a year each.
 The theatre is also home to several dance school end-of-year recitals including The Dance Centre and The Academy of Ballet and Jazz.
-The Tuscaloosa Academy Players, Tuscaloosa County High School Drama Dept and Brookwood Drama Department have also all enjoyed great success with their productions in this historic space.
+The Tuscaloosa Academy Players, Tuscaloosa County High School Drama Dept and Brookwood Drama Department have also staged productions here.